What you need to know about self-soothing

 If you’ve gotten used to a certain routine that you want to break, like bringing your baby in your bed or rocking for hours I encourage you to make a goal and stick with it!
 Making a goal helps you, especially during the middle of the night when you're desperate and just want to sleep.

-Remember the long-term goal and know that if you stick with these steps, things WILL get better.
-Stay in it for the long run if that is your goal.
+Remember the long-term goal and know that if you stick with these steps and address all foundations, things WILL get better as long as their isn’t a more serious issue preventing your baby from sleeping.
 If what you are doing is working now, then no need to change it, but if you are seeking to make a change, these tips can help!

-Keep in mind: An exception to this is a "rescue” nap.
-If your baby has had poor naps all day, or if it's been 45+ minutes of you trying for a nap and it's just not going to happen, just go ahead and rock them to sleep or whatever it is that you know works to prioritize sleep.
+Keep in mind: An exception to this is a contact nap.
+If your baby has had poor naps all day, or if it's been 45+ minutes of you trying for a nap and it's just not going to happen, just go ahead and rock them to sleep or whatever it is that you know works to prioritize sleep and hold for the nap to help them re-set.
 Although your goal may be to try something new, it is also important for babies to not get too overtired, as that causes further challenges.

 Helpful guidance

-If you would like guidance on how to teach your baby or child to sleep independently, reach out for a free 20-minute discovery call and we’d be happy to help you on your journey to sweeter sleep for your whole family!
+If you would like guidance on how to help your baby sleep better without sleep training or CIO approaches, you can book a free 20-minute discovery call to chat about the best option for your family and we’d be happy to help you on your journey to sweeter sleep for your whole family!

 Related Articles: